RazaYgPrnhAd/LoreWeaver/README.md

 🧵 LoreWeaver

-LoreWeaver is a simple terminal-based AI assistant that answers your questions using custom documents.
-It uses LangChain, FAISS for vector search, and HuggingFace Transformers for generating answers.
+LoreWeaver is a simple terminal-based AI assistant using the Llama 4 maverick AI model that answers your questions using custom documents.
+It can not access the internet.

 📦 Features
 Load your own .txt or .pdf files